-(Rates are per 1000 population except domestic burglary which is per 1000 households e.g. Warwickshire 227000 households (2008) and Nuneaton and Bedworth 51000 households (2008)) only available rate from previous AMR showing Nov 2009- Sep 2010 figure.
+(Rates are per 1000 population except domestic burglary which is per 1000 households e.g. Warwickshire 227000 households (2008) and Nuneaton and Bedworth 51000 households (2008))

-- 4.9.1 Nuneaton and Bedworth has a crime rate of 76.43 per 1,000 of the - population and this is significantly higher than other districts in the county.
+4.9.1 Nuneaton and Bedworth has a crime rate of 76.43 per 1,000 of the population and this is significantly higher than other districts in the county.
 Domestic burglary, violent crime, vehicle crime and criminal damage are all above the average rates across Warwickshire and, with the exception of vehicle crime in North Warwickshire, are the highest figures for any district in Warwickshire.